ezsystems/ezpublish-kernel/doc/specifications/rest/REST-API-V2.rst

 :Error codes:
-    :401: If the authorization failed (if the session ID doesn't match the logged in user's)
+    :401: If the authorization failed (user not logged in, or session ID mismatch)

 XML Example